-Looking for your first job after leaving school, but worried your lack of experience could harm your chances?
+Looking for your first job after leaving school, but worried a lack of experience will hold you back?

 To help you increase your chances of success, we’ve put together our CV template for your first job: